 - 1. Applicants selected for award will be required to submit a final cooperative agreement proposal package to the EPA.
 This package will include an EPA-approved final work plan that describes the work to be performed, a final budget, and the required certification forms.
-Programmatic terms and conditions will be negotiated with the selected recipient. - 2.
+Programmatic terms and conditions will be negotiated with the selected recipient.
+Depending on project scope, the EPA may request that selected applications complete an Environmental Information Form prior to award in order to assess relevancy of NEPA compliance requirements to the project. - 2.
 Approved cooperative agreements will include terms and conditions that will be binding on the grant recipient.
 Terms and conditions specify what grant recipients must do to ensure that grant-related and program-related requirements are met.
 Terms and conditions may be viewed at: Grant Terms and Conditions.
 A listing and description of general EPA Regulations applicable to the award of assistance agreements may be viewed at: Introduction to Regulations, Policies and Guidance for EPA Grants. - 3.
 Reimbursement Limitation.
 If the recipient expends more than the amount of funding in its EPA approved budget in anticipation of receiving additional funds from the EPA, it does so at its own risk.
-The EPA is not legally obligated to reimburse the recipient for costs incurred in excess of the EPA approved budget.
+The EPA is not legally obligated to reimburse the recipient for costs incurred more than the EPA approved budget.